Temperature evolution of polaron dynamics and Jahn-Teller distortion modes in strongly correlated La$_{0.67}$Ca$_{0.33}$MnO$_{3}$ manganite film: INTRODUCTION

 At $x=0$, the material is insulating at all temperatures but below 140 K it goes to antiferromagnetic phase.
 In fact the ground state remains insulating for $x \leq 0.2$ but the magnetic order changes in a complicated and still controversial way.
 This sequence of phases is denoted by canted anti-ferromagnetic and ferromagnetic insulator.
 One also sees that charge order develops inside the ferromagnetic insulator phase which is a periodic pattern of Mn sites in different valence states.
 Around $x = 0.2$, ground state changes from insulating to metallic.
 For $0.2 \leq x \leq 0.5$, ground state is ferromagnetic and then for $x \geq 0.5$, the ground state again becomes insulating and antiferromagnetic, and is in addition charge ordered.
 For a broad range of doping, these materials have a paramagnetic insulator to ferromagnetic metallic transition upon cooling which is accompanied by a sharp drop in resistivity.
-Our sample $x = 0.33$, shows paramagnetic insulating to ferromagnetic metallic phase transition at T$_{M-I}\approx260$ K. Magnetic transition temperature is raised in a magnetic field, and thus the system could be tuned between low and high conductivity phases by applying a magnetic field.
-This result is a colossal magneto-resistance near T$_{c}$ which could be as much as 100 thousand percent in thin films as mentioned in studies on CMR by S. Jin.
-Ferromagnetic transitions are in general very sensitive to applied fields though the very existence of the metal-insulator transition along with magnetic ordering is surprising.
-The physical origin of CMR effects in manganites is however different from the magnetoresistive properties of Fe/Cr multilayers which was found earlier by Binasch and Baibich and named as giant magnetoresistance (GMR).\cite{Binasch,Baibich} Subsequent studies on physical origination of CMR properties in manganites by Millis et al revealed the existence of the electron-phonon coupling due to the presence of dynamic Jahn-Teller distortion in manganites.\cite{Millis,Millisnature} The inclusion of JT coupling term along with DE term in the Hamiltonian provided more accurate prediction of Curie temperature and more realistic estimation of resistivity around T$_{c}$.
+Although the ferromagnetic transitions are in general very sensitive to applied fields, the very existence of the metal-insulator transition along with magnetic ordering is considered intriguing.
+This unusual correlation between magnetism and transport properties was first explained in terms of ``double exchange'' mechanism.\cite{Zener} Subsequent studies on physical origination of CMR properties in manganites revealed the existence of the electron-phonon coupling due to the presence of dynamic Jahn-Teller distortion in manganites.\cite{Millis,Millisnature} The inclusion of JT coupling term along with DE term in the Hamiltonian provided more accurate prediction of Curie temperature and more realistic estimation of resistivity around T$_{c}$.
+In this article, a thin film sample of La$_{0.67}$Ca$_{0.33}$MnO$_{3}$ is studied which shows a paramagnetic insulating to a ferromagnetic metallic phase transition at T$_{M-I}\approx260$ K. The subsequent impact on the phonon structure due to the phase transition is studied through temperature dependent optical and transport measurements.